Jeremy Fall

 Jeremy Fall (born August 3, 1990) is an American chef, restaurateur, and entrepreneur.
-He is the co-founder and former CEO of J. Fall Group, which he sold in 2019.
+He is the co-founder and former CEO of J. Fall Group.
 Fall is also the founder of the media company, jfall.
 Fall founded and operated restaurants and bars in Los Angeles, California and Chicago, Illinois.
-Fall also hosts a podcast, dinner party with jeremy fall (Dinner Party Podcast).
-He is the first chef and restaurateur to sign with Jay-Z’s entertainment company, Roc Nation.
+He is the first chef and restaurateur to sign with Jay-Z's entertainment company, Roc Nation.
+Jeremy Fall launched his NFT project Probably Nothing, Probably a Label which was then followed by "Supermarket".
+As of June 2025, these projects have had no updates and are considered retired.

 Early life

 Of Tunisian, French, Caribbean, and Jewish descent, Fall was born and raised as an only child in Los Angeles, California.
 Fall's parents, born in Tunisia and France, emigrated to the United States before Fall was born.
 Fall's mother owned a café in Los Angeles.
-There, Fall's mother met Fall's future stepfather, who was a chef at the café.

 Early career

-At the age of 16, following an internship promoting local night clubs, Fall launched his first venture, Mad City Entertainment, a Los Angeles artist management and event production company.
-Fall also worked for the entertainment and special event venue, Avalon Hollywood, serving as its promotions manager.
+Fall worked for the entertainment and special event venue, Avalon Hollywood, serving as its promotions manager.
 In 2008, while attending Occidental College, Fall launched his second endeavor, Cliché Magazine, a digital magazine focused on fashion and music.

 Career

-In 2014, at age 24, Fall opened three bars.
+In 2014, Fall opened three bars.
 The first was Genesis, a pop-up bar and nightclub located in a vintage Hollywood attic.
-His second pop-up bar, Golden Box, inspired by the 1980s Manhattan night club scene, opened in the former LA Writers Room.
-Fall expressed Golden Box to be an homage to the establishments, like Studio 54 and The Limelight, that his father frequented as a youth and young adult in New York.
+His second pop-up bar, Golden Box, inspired by the 1980s Manhattan night club scene, and nightclubs such as Studio 54 and The Limelight, opened in the former LA Writers Room.
 In December 2014, Fall re-opened the former Skid-Row Los Angeles dive bar, King Eddy Saloon.

-In January 2016, Fall opened his first restaurant, Nighthawk: Breakfast Bar, a late-night breakfast and cocktail establishment, in Venice, California.
-His inspiration for the concept was, "a melting pot of world cultures and flavors, mixed with my nostalgia for American diners."
-Nighthawk became known for its lineup of original cocktails, including alcoholic cereal milk.
-Eater.com recognized Nighthawk on its list of "Hottest Bars from Coast to Coast" in North America.
-Nighthawk's “Spiked Cereal Milk” has been featured in Chowhound’s “5 Unexpected Cocktails to Drink Right Now in Los Angeles.”
+In January 2016, Fall opened his first restaurant, Nighthawk: Breakfast Bar, a late-night breakfast and cocktail establishment, in Venice, California.Eater.com recognized Nighthawk on its list of "Hottest Bars from Coast to Coast" in North America.
+Nighthawk's "Spiked Cereal Milk" has been featured in Chowhounds "5 Unexpected Cocktails to Drink Right Now in Los Angeles."

 Later in 2016, Fall collaborated with chef Alvin Cailan of Eggslut to open walk-up burger stand Easy's in Chinatown, LA.

 In 2020, at age 29, Fall was named to Forbes 30 Under 30, Food & Drink list.